Serengeti National Park, Tanzania

 Endless Plains and Iconic Kopjes

 The Serengeti’s endless plains stretch for miles, a quintessential African landscape that changes with the seasons.
-During the dry season, the golden grasses of the plains contrast with the lush greenery along the riverbanks.
-The kopjes—rocky outcrops—are unique features where predators like lions find shade, and leopards rest in the sun.
+During the dry season, the golden grasses of the plains stand out in contrast to the lush greenery along the riverbanks.
+The kopjes—rocky outcrops—are unique features where predators, such as lions, find shade, and leopards rest in the sun.

 Safari Experiences